Content Overload is REAL! (for both creators & consumers)

 Being a content marketer, I have been there, done that, and suffered that, too.
 In order to create content that even a couple of people might find valuable, the amount of content I dig through goes beyond measure.
 And that itself is an exhausting process.

 It is not just about finding quality content.
 There's really good content out there.
-I have signed up to a number of newsletters that I truly wish I could read regularly.
+I have signed up for a number of newsletters that I truly wish I could read regularly.
 I would be an even more effective DigiWitch, had I been drinking up on all those 🧪 potions (aka newsletters).
 But alas!
 They end up sitting on the shelf of my inbox, often unopened and on several occasions bookmarked for a later read.

 Here are a few tips to battle this issue.
 Pay heed and hope it helps.